mirage/irmin/doc/irmin-pack/design/lower_layer.md

 **Upper Layer**

 The starting point for finding a commit in `irmin-pack` is to lookup its key in the index.
-Assuming the store has a record in its commit hash's index, the key will provide a global offset for finding the commit.
+Assuming the store has a record in its index of the commit hash, the key will provide a global offset for finding the commit.
 Lets call this simply `offset`.

 In Irmin 3.5, the control file value `suffix_start_offset` is used to determine whether the offset should be looked up in the prefix (`offset < suffix_start_offset`) or the suffix (`offset >= suffix_start_offset`).
 We only need to consider the prefix case when considering how to route reads to the lower layer.